 For a list of CDC-recognized organizations already offering the program, click here.

 Do you have a success story related to delivery of the National DPP lifestyle change program?
 Please share your experience here.

 This section provides information on options Medicaid managed care organizations (MCOs) have when covering the National DPP lifestyle change program, including contracting with CDC-recognized organizations that offer the program in-person, online, and/or through distance learning; working with a third-party organization; and/or seeking CDC recognition.

 MCOs and their partners can identify prospective participants for the National DPP lifestyle change program based on participant eligibility criteria listed in this section.
 It also discusses methods, such as electronic health record data, medical claims data, or risk tests, that can be used to proactively identify individuals who are, or may be, eligible for the program.

 MCOs and their partners will need to consider appropriate and effective strategies for recruiting individuals into the program.
 Multiple methods may be used for recruitment, including provider referrals.
 Effective recruiting strategies and methods for working with physicians are discussed in this section.

-Retaining Medicaid members who have elected to participate in the program is an important program objective.
+Retaining Medicaid members who have elected to participate in the National DPP lifestyle change program is an important program objective.
 Research has shown the longer a person stays in the program, the better their outcomes.
-This section provides statistics on retention and ideas to encourage continued participation.
+This section provides retention best practices, retention strategies in practice, and information on using incentives.

 MCOs will need to consider network adequacy standards when covering the National DPP lifestyle change program.
 The Medicaid managed care rule finalized in April 2016 includes several provisions related to network management.